-H35: If countries have low levels of heterogeneous groups, the behavior of citizens is positively influenced, and the level of corruption will be lower.
+H31-0: If countries have low levels of heterogeneous groups, the behavior of citizens is positively influenced, and the level of bureaucratic corruption will be lower.

+H31-A: If citizens have to deal with a low level of heterogeneous groups they will prefer to abide the norm, which makes it less likely for bureaucrats to use their network power and reach a successful exchange relationship of corruption with citizens, thus the level of bureaucratic corruption is lower.

-H36: If countries have low levels of heterogeneous groups, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H32-0: If countries have low levels of heterogeneous groups, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.

+H32-A: If bureaucrats have to deal with a low level of heterogeneous groups they will prefer to abide the norm, which makes it less likely for bureaucrats to use their network power and reach a successful exchange relationship of corruption with citizens, thus the level of bureaucratic corruption is lower.

 The Religion Hypothesis